 KnickKnacks, in the form of assorted local birds, sit atop the bookcase adjacent to the desk.
 When desired words to polish a written thought elude me, one glance in the direction of my porcelain feathered buddies turns the corners of my lips upward.
 I guzzle the gas provided, returning to a now-friendly screen, and let her rip.

 Stuck again, staring at a hostile screen, courtesy of a complete writer’s block?
 Grab a camera, sit in the backyard, take a few snaps → creativity returns!
 My spirit tamed, my brain cells react; I return to my desk, and write as if on fire.

-Midori bird clips join some pages of my bullet journal, while a BookJig showing a smiling pelican provides the desired second book ribbon marker.
-Little things add up, tickling the kid within.
+Midori bird clips marry some pages of my bullet journal, while a BookJig showing a smiling pelican provides the desired third book ribbon marker.
+Little things add up, tickling the inner kid.
 Delight relaxes; relaxation births creativity.

 Bird photography: the thrill of the chase; the challenge of getting a worthy shot; and, the joy of success.
 Unlike law, where finality eludes you for years, photography tells its final tale as soon as you see the snapped picture.
 Blew it?
 Fine.
 Tomorrows yield additional photo shoot opportunities.

 What do I adore most about this hobby?
 Birds vary as much as people.
 I’ll never meet each species, but man oh man, what a kick trying!
 And, the lingering dividends massage my spirit.
 Who knew a nature photography hobby could and would grease the creaky troublespots encountered during a typical work day?!

 ✧︎︎︎ The Birth of an Addiction